This page was last updated May 13, 2021.

 - At least 1 auditorium, theater, or performance or lecture hall with fixed audience seating and regular programming.

-Despite efforts from ASTC and our partners, SBA has determined that the legislation requires them to take a fairly narrow reading of “fixed audience seating.”
+Despite efforts by ASTC and our partners, SBA has determined that the legislation requires them to take a fairly narrow reading of “fixed audience seating.”
 An FAQ released on January 28, says that “Fixed seating is seating permanently fixed to the floor or ground, per the Economic Aid Act.”
-ASTC will continue to work with our partners to encourage a more expansive view, which is likely to require Congressional action.

 Unlike the Paycheck Protection Program, museums with more than 500 employees and venues associated with universities or with state or other governments are eligible for SVO Grants, as long as they do not own or operate venues in more than one country or in more than 10 states.